 10. Eliminate Screen-Time.

 Trust me on this, screen-time is a distraction.
 I’m going to sound very strict, but we do not do screen-time unless it’s the weekend or off-school day.
 This, of course, is with the exception of videos that accompany a lesson.
 How do we live?
 Perhaps I’ll write a future post on it.
 I must say that when screen-time was an option, my son would rush through his schoolwork just to be done for the day so that he could play video games.
-This lack of application resulted in careless errors on his assignments.
-It was then that I decided to limit screen-time to weekends only, and it worked!
+This lack of application resulted in careless errors in his assignments.
+It was then that I decided to limit screen time to weekends only, and it worked!

 11. Explain the Importance of Working Independently.

 If your child is like mine they like to know the why behind EVERYTHING.
 Even if they aren’t as inquisitive, it’s still a good idea to explain the importance of working independently.
 This explanation may be different for each household.
 In our home, we explain to our boys that their independent assignments test their responsibility.
 When they complete their checklists without being told and put in their greatest effort they are indicating to us that they are responsible and can be trusted with more privileges.
-Of course, there are more benefits we could share with them, but privileges are what motivates them most them at this age.
+Of course, there are more benefits we could share with them, but privileges are what motivates them most at this age.

 12. Be Available.